Kennethm-spec/Exploring-the-Limits-of-Lazy-Training-in-Neural-Networks/README.md

 This repository contains codes for:

-1. Exploring the lazy training.
+1. Exploring lazy training with a synthetic dataset and a single hidden layer.
+2. Exploring lazy training with the MNIST dataset and a single hidden layer.
+3. Exploring lazy training with the MNIST dataset and a multiple hidden layers to involve depth in our analysis.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents